jwoffindin/stk/README.md

 cfn deploy vpc dev
 ```

-### Concepts
+## Terminology

+* **Environment**.
+What “level” are deploying a stack.
+E.g. development, test, stage, production, etc.
+* **Template**.
+A YAML CloudFormation template (with Jinja2 templates, so yes — we're templating templates).
+* **Archetype**.
+A common architectural building block that we deploy into each tier.
+I.e. same business function, but in dev, test, stage etc.
+* **Configuration File**.
+A YAML file that defines what CloudFormation stacks are to be deployed.
+There are two flavours
+  of configuration file:
+  * Top-level configuration files.
+These define what *environments* a given stack can be deployed - i.e. 1:1 mapping of top-level config files to *archetype*.
+  * Include files.
+These are YAML files, mostly same structure as top-level configuration, but exist only to reduce copy
+    & paste between top-level configuration files.
+These are stored in an `includes/` directory.
+* **Stack**.
+A CloudFormation stack.
+For our purpose, it is an instance of an Archetype - i.e. template + configuration file + tier.

 ## Commands

 A full list of commands are available by running `stk help`

-The most common commands:

-* show-config
-* show-template
+The most common commands that you would use are listed below.
+They are invoked as `cfn <command> <config-file> <environment>`

+* `show-config` - show configuration that will be passed to a template.
+* `show-template` - displays resulting CloudFormation template by applying configuration to template.
-* diff - show the proposed changes through text diff of current and proposed templates
+* `diff` - show the proposed changes between locally rendered CloudFormation Template and the currently deployed template.
+Displays a text diff between current and proposed templates
-* validate
+* `validate` - validates that a template is ready to be deployed.
+Performs validation of configuration and template, as well as submitting the template to AWS CloudFormation APIs for validation.
-* create — deploy a new stack `cfn create <archetype> <environment>`
+* `create` — deploys a new stack.
+Will fail if the stack exists already.
-* update - update an existing stack `cfn update <archetype> <environment>`
+* `update` - update an existing stack
-* deploy - an alias for create/update commands ("upsert")
+* `deploy` - an alias for create/update commands ("upsert").
+Will update if the stack exists already, otherwise it will create a new stack.

 ### Configuration file

-A configuration file is simply a YAML file used to that declares:
+A configuration file is simply a YAML file that declares:

 * How we deploy a CloudFormation template into an AWS account.
 * Any configuration required for the template.